mhkeller/heron/README.md

 You can also upload a GeoJSON file and style it with the properties Google supports: <https://developers.google.com/maps/documentation/javascript/3.exp/reference#Data.StyleOptions>

+You can grab [`metro-areas.geojson`](https://github.com/mhkeller/heron/blob/master/data/metro-areas.geojson) if you want some data to play around with.
+Click the `Raw` to download.

 From their documentation:

 | Property | Type | Description |